tidyverse/readxl/cran-comments.md

 The current CRAN results show a NOTE on some platforms about "Namespace in Imports field not imported from: 'progress'".
 I now list 'progress' only in LinkingTo (no longer in Imports), which reflects how it's actually used.

 There is a memo from clang-UBSAN memtests from the UndefinedBehaviorSanitizer.
 There's an instance of "outside the range of representable values of type 'int'", emanating from embedded libxls code.
-FILL THIS IN WHEN STORY CONCLUDES.
+I've reported this upstream and we've all taken a look at it.
+This code has been present in this exact form for at least one readxl release and in equivalent form since readxl first appeared on CRAN.
+This bit of libxls code may eventually be reworked but I believe there is nothing urgent about it.

 ## Reverse dependencies

-I attempted to check all 88 reverse dependencies (CRAN and BioC) and succeeded with 83.
-I compared check results between the current CRAN version of readxl and this submission.

-For these 83, there are no notes, warnings or errors that appear to be related to readxl, nor any that differ between checks run with readxl v1.1.0 and v1.2.0.

-I was unable to check 5 packages (DAPAR, dynBiplotGUI, lpirfs, PCRedux, zooaRchGUI) for various combinations of these reasons: installation/compilation failure, R CMD check timed out, missing external dependencies.
+## revdepcheck results

+We checked 91 reverse dependencies (83 from CRAN + 8 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 3 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* dynBiplotGUI (check timed out)
+* lpirfs       (failed to install)
+* zooaRchGUI   (failed to install)